REQUEST INFORMATION APPLY NOW TO LWC

 The M.B.A. program prepares students for employment in the United States Department of Labor's Standard Occupational Classification code 11-1021 General and Operations Managers.

 It is possible to earn the M.B.A. degree simultaneously with the M.S. in technology management.
-Interested students should contact the Director of Graduate Business Studies.
+Interested students should contact an Academic Advisor.